intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inception_resnet_v2/README.md

     --data-location /home/myuser/datasets/ImageNet_TFRecords
 ```

-Note that the `--verbose` flag can be added to any of the above commands
+Note that the `--verbose` or `--output-dir` flag can be added to any of the above commands
-to get additional debug output.
+to get additional debug output or change the default output location..

-6. The log file is saved to the
+6. The log file is saved to the value
-`models/benchmarks/common/tensorflow/logs` directory.
+of `--output-dir`.
 Below are
 examples of what the tail of your log file should look like for the
 different configs.